MCA Priority- Native Pollinators

 There are many types of plants and pollinators, which have many unique and often specialized relationships.
 Bumblebee species visit different flowers depending on the length of the bumblebee’s tongue aligning with the shape of the flower.
 Bumblebees forage on different plants to fulfill their needs for nectar and pollen.
 Preserving the diversity of these relationships keeps the whole pollination system healthy.

 A major public misconception about native pollinator decline is that all species are declining at the same rate.
-For example, in Metrowest two at-risk bumblebee species are the golden northern (Bombus fervidus) and half-black bumblebees (Bombus vagans), while the native common eastern bumblebee (Bombus impatiens) is abundant.
+For example, in Metrowest two at-risk bumblebee species are the Bombus fervidus (golden northern bumblebee) and Bombus vagans (half-black bumblebee), while the native Bombus impatiens (common eastern bumblebee) is abundant.
 The NPTF works to provide habitat requirements for these at-risk species, which will also help other native pollinators and help preserve the whole pollination system.
 Conserving diversity of pollinators is critical for supporting the whole pollination system.